 Meet our faculty

-The M Tech programme in Urban Development and Management (UDM) at the TERI SAS was launched in July 2013 seeks to develop a cadre of urban practitioners trained in sustainable urban development with a distinctive multi-disciplinary approach.
-It equips students with cutting edge technical skills, managerial capabilities and understanding of social, economic, environmental and legal issues associated with urban development, infrastructure and the real estate sector.
+The MTech programme in Urban Development and Management (UDM) at the TERI University launched in July 2013 seeks to develop a cadre of urban practitioners trained in sustainable urban development agenda with a distinctive multi-disciplinary approach.
+The programme equips students with cutting-edge technical skills like data modelling, managerial capabilities, and understanding of socio-economic, environmental, and legal issues associated with urban development and its three major components namely housing, infrastructure and environment.

 WHY STUDY Urban Development and Management ?